An explanation of Mondrian's oeuvre by Michael Sciam

 “There is a common design to all things, plants, trees, animals, humans and it is with this design that we should be in consonance.”
 (Henri Matisse)

-The task of faithfully representing the fleeting appearance of things has since been taken over by photography.
+The task of faithfully representing the fleeting appearance of each individual thing has since been taken over by photography.

-The square proportion that took shape during the cubist phase (Fig. 15) will inform almost all the works Mondrian paints in the course of the 1920’s and the 1930’s (Fig. 16 – 17 – 18).
+The square proportion that took shape during the cubist phase (Fig. 20) will inform almost all the works Mondrian will paint in the course of the 1920’s and the 1930’s (Fig. 21, 22, 23):

 Composition with Blue, Yellow, Red and Gray, 1922, Piet Mondrian